E

 Restricted to sale only on a doctor’s prescription.
 (MW)

-Of a medicine, legally available only on a doctor's prescription.
+Of a medicine, legally available only on a doctor's prescription and usually not advertised to the general public.
 (NOA)

 Relating to or being a drug dispensed solely on the prescription of a physician.
 (AHD)